 What Is Better For Deck, Paint Or Stain?

-When it comes to decking stands and oils, the ranges that are available come in a large selection, from natural wood colours to different tones such as clear and ‘natural’.
+When it comes to decking stains and oils, the ranges that are available come in a large selection, from natural wood colours to different tones such as clear and ‘natural’.
 Decking oils and stains aim to enhance the natural colours and characteristics of decking, whether it’s a clear finish that you require or something more bold.
 Clear decking oils and stains are great for enhancing the natural colours and characters of decking boards, they can also provide a clear finish.
 Wood stains and decking stains can be used as a colour pigment to help alter the natural colours of the wood.
 Coloured decking oils can leave a plastic/varnish type film over the wood surface.

 Decking oils come in natural, clear and colour options, they will penetrate the surface of the wood or timber and then protect the wooden decking.
 Oil and wax can make wood surfaces resistant to water as well as dirt, they will also provide a highly durable and easy to maintain finish.